![]() |

 Where is Florida Democrats’ Stacey Abrams?
 2/10/2021 Orlando

-Sentinel: "Since Election Day, the Florida Democratic Party has been trying to
+Sentinel: "Since Election Day, the Florida Democratic Party has been trying

-Where’s our Stacey Abrams?"
+should be asking: Where’s our Stacey Abrams?"

 Leilani Bruce’s Candela Book Club Explores Afro-Cuban Experiences 2/9/2021 Start